dd-radic/nabu/documentation/Vision.md

 		</tr>
 	</table>
 	<br>
-	<p> The goal of the development team is to produce a usable learning app with gameified elements. </p>
+	<p> The primary goal of the development team is to produce a usable learning app with gamified elements, focusing on functionality and aesthetic appeal. </p>
 	<h3>3.1.2 External Stakeholders</h3>
 	<table>
 		<tr>